w3c/wai-media-guide/audio-description.md

 ### Content and Timing Considerations
 First, figure out these issues about your video content and timing:
-* '''Integrated''' &mdash; Can the speakers describe the relevant visual information as the video is recorded?
+* **Integrated** &mdash; Can the speakers describe the relevant visual information as the video is recorded?
 This works for well for some videos, such as presentations and instructional videos.
 For example:

 <table>
   <tr>